Skip to content

 Find out what the latest price cap means for your energy bills and what you can do about it.

-What's the latest price cap and what does it mean for me?
+What's the latest energy price cap and what does it mean for me?

-Changes in the market mean we’re now able to offer better energy deals through our switching service, which could save you money or let you sign up to a fixed-rate energy tariff to insulate you from any further price rises.
+Changes in the market mean we’re now able to offer better energy deals through our switching service, including fixed-rate tariffs that could help protect you from future price rises.

 lightbulb